techidaily/site-win11-tips/source/_posts/how-to-fix-the-isdonedll-isarcextract-error-in-windows-11-and-11.md

 ![The Services tab](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/the-services-tab.jpg)

- Our guide to[configuring a clean boot](https://www.makeuseof.com/clean-boot-windows-11/) tells you how to disable third-party startup apps and services with Task Manager and MSConfig.
+ Our guide to [configuring a clean boot](https://www.makeuseof.com/clean-boot-windows-11/) tells you how to disable third-party startup apps and services with Task Manager and MSConfig.
 When you’ve set the clean boot and restarted Windows, try installing the game the ISDone.dll error occurs for.
 Then you can restore the original boot configuration afterward.

 ## Enjoy Your Windows Games Again